 Vaccines used in Canada are rigorously tested.
 And while some vaccines do contain weakened versions of a germ, the key word is weakened.
 Vaccines will not infect you with the disease they are meant to protect you from.
 Your doctor will make sure you (and nobody’s too old to be vaccinated) or your child can safely receive the vaccine.

 Some vaccines, like the MMR (measles, mumps, rubella) protect against multiple diseases with one dose.
 This saves you or your children from more injections.
 It’s also safe.
 Every day, you come into contact with many more substances that can trigger immune responses (like the common cold for example) than are contained in vaccines.

 The dangers of serious infectious diseases making a comeback are far more severe than any mild side effect of a vaccine.
 It’s true some mild side effects are possible such as soreness in the area of the injection; a headache; in rare cases, a mild fever.
 Many medications have side effects as they make you better, and vaccines are sometimes no different as they protect you from getting sick.

 A lot of the opposition to vaccination centres on allergies.
 And it’s true, in one or two instances per million vaccinations, someone may have a serious allergic reaction.
-That’s 0.0001%.
-For comparison’s sake, the odds of being hit by lightning are one-in-700,000.
+That’s 0.0001 per cent.
 So allergic reactions to vaccines are very rare.
 Yet for that one person in a million, also potentially serious.
 It’s important to keep in mind that serious allergic reactions take place almost instantly, meaning the person will be in a doctor’s office or hospital setting where they can receive the care they need to control the reaction and recover.